ianmackenzie/elm-geometry/README.md

 # opensolid/geometry [![Travis build Status](https://travis-ci.org/opensolid/geometry.svg?branch=master)](https://travis-ci.org/opensolid/geometry)

+_Note: Release notes for version 2.1 are [here](https://github.com/opensolid/geometry/releases/tag/2.1.0).
-_Note: if you're upgrading from 1.x, make sure to check out the [release notes](https://github.com/opensolid/geometry/releases/tag/2.0.0)!_
+If you're upgrading from 1.x, make sure to also check out the [release notes for 2.0](https://github.com/opensolid/geometry/releases/tag/2.0.0)._

 `opensolid/geometry` is an [Elm](http://elm-lang.org) package for working with 2D and 3D geometry.
 It provides a wide variety of geometric data types such as